 About a year ago I finished this chamber opera on a play by Oscar Wilde.
-I can't remember how I came across the play; I think it turned up in list of dramas on an Italian theme, for I was keen to write an Italian-style opera.
-I was, however, never sure what I meant by that.
+I was keen to write an Italian-style opera although never sure what I meant by that.

 Written before the pandemic outbreak, this could hardly have been more timely.
 A rhyming libretto by Leo Doulton at first had me stumped: how could such a doom-laden scenario be treated as a 'comedy of manners', as he put it?